Organizational space as sites of contention: Unravelling relations of dis/order in a psychiatric hospital

 A newly built psychiatric hospital

-Our study took place at a newly built psychiatric hospital in Denmark, with approximately 200 hours of fieldwork conducted shortly after its inauguration in 2015.
+Our study took place at a newly built psychiatric hospital in Denmark, with approximately 200 hours of fieldwork conducted by the first author shortly after its inauguration in 2015.
 The hospital is considered to constitute a ‘healing architecture’ with transparency, openness, and flexibility in the spatial disposition of wards.
 Even if the notion of ‘healing architecture’ is becoming increasingly important within health care design (Lawson, 2010), it is not specified what a recovery-oriented ‘healing architecture’ would look like.
 The design office, therefore, found inspiration elsewhere, making their own interpretation.
 The intention was to create natural interaction between staff and patients through the widespread use of glass to promote visibility, and a mix of formal and informal common areas, establishing what the architects termed ‘a hierarchy of spaces and stimuli’.
 They hoped to reduce work practices that maintain any distinctions between ‘them and us’, i.e., between patients and staff.
 The inspiration for this aesthetic and spatial organization was derived from modern offices, as the lead architect explains:

 ... the whole thing about being able to see and understand what is happening.
 After all, that’s something from our own world, our working life.
 The concept of transparency was actually taken from office building conference rooms and moved down. [...]
 It [transparency] might be even more important when in doubt about what’s real, and who’s who.
 (Interview 2017)